-The draft risk rating maps prepared for the State Government show the ratings on this property as Medium It must be noted that State Government has revised the mapping and there may be changes to previously mapped areas.
+The draft risk rating maps prepared for the State Government show the ratings on this property ranging from Medium to High and being in a bushfire hazard buffer area, with the subject site being in the medium hazard area.

+It must be noted that State Government has revised the mapping and there may be changes to previously mapped areas.